-In the May 2014 release of Fusion 360 we introduced a new Render workspace, a new workflow for adding materials, and a completely new set of beautiful materials to make your design shine.
-I’ll walk you through the steps for adding, editing and removing/replacing materials.
-In a later blog post we will cover the different rendering options you have available.
+In the May 2014 release of Fusion 360, we introduced a new Render workspace, a new workflow for adding materials, and a completely new set of beautiful Fusion 360 materials to make your design shine.
+In this post, we’ll walk you through the steps for adding, editing, and removing/replacing materials in the Fusion 360 materials library.

 Did you know that there are two types of materials in Fusion360?
 There are physical materials and appearance materials.
 Physical materials dictate what the object is made of and is used in mass calculations.
 Appearance materials dictate how the object will look when rendered.